-Was The I-130 Petition Filed By Your Husband?
+Second, Was An I-130 Immigrant Relative Petition Filed By Your Husband?

-First, when you wrote that your husband never filed your permanent residence application, I am not sure what you mean.
+You wrote that your husband never filed your permanent residence application.
+I am not sure what you mean.

 Generally speaking, there are two sets of paperwork: the initial petition to prove you have a valid marriage and the subsequent application to adjust your status to permanent resident.